learn-co-curriculum/phase-3-ruby-oo-basics-putting-the-pieces-together-lab/README.md

 ## Description

-This lab will walk you, step by step, through the basics of programming a simple`Book` class.
+This lab will walk you, step by step, through the basics of programming a simple `Book` class.
 We've covered many of the concepts in this lab over a series of lessons.
-Now it is time to put everything togetheer.
+Now it is time to put everything together.
 Once you've completed the tutorial, you should know enough to complete a similar object-oriented problem on your own.